LemmyNet/lemmyBB/README.md

 @daily certbot certonly --nginx -d 'lemmyui.your-domain.xyz' --deploy-hook 'nginx -s reload'
 ```

-For more information, you can read the [Lemmy documentation](https://join-lemmy.org/docs/en/index.html), use the [LemmyBB issue tracker](https://github.com/LemmyNet/lemmyBB/issues) or [chat on Matrix](https://matrix.to/#/#lemmy-space:matrix.org).
+For more information, you can read the [Lemmy documentation](https://join-lemmy.org/docs/en/index.html), use the [lemmyBB issue tracker](https://github.com/LemmyNet/lemmyBB/issues) or [chat on Matrix](https://matrix.to/#/#lemmy-space:matrix.org).

 ### Updating

-The instructions above build LemmyBB directly from the local folder.
+The instructions above build lemmyBB directly from the local folder.
 To receive updates with new features and bug fixes, simply pull the git repository and rebuild.
 You can also easily make modifications to files, or fetch from another git repository with customizations.

 ```
 # update to latest git version